-The first function is to activate the Automatic Combustion Control system (ACC).
+The function of the Start-Up Air Control is to activate the Automatic Combustion Control system (ACC).

 - Push the Start-Up Air Control all the way back until it stops and then pull forward to the front of the appliance until it stops.
-Figure 10.1. - The front air channel opens and allows air to enter the front of the appliance for approximately 20-25 minutes. - The front air channel gradually shuts down until it is completely closed at the end of the 20-25 minutes. - The fire is now controlled by the air supplied by the Burn Rate Air Control.
-Figure 10.1. - This function should be performed each time you reload t e appliance.
+Figure 10.1. - The air channel opens and allows air to enter the front of the appliance for approximately 20-25 minutes. - The air channel gradually shuts down until it is completely closed at the end of the 20-25 minutes. - The fire is now controlled by the air supplied by the Burn Rate Air Control.
+Figure 10.1. - This function should be performed each time you reload the appliance.